Import Settings

 Genre Settings

+You can launch the import setting screen from Settings -> Library.
 By default, Roon assigns genres to albums and artists automatically and ignores genre information found in file tags.
 This produces a clean and consistent experience for the majority who do not have clean genre information in their files.
-If you want to exert more control over how genres are displayed in Roon, you might choose to enable both options, or to totally opt-out of Roon's genre assignments and do it yourself.
+If you want to exert more control over how genres are displayed in Roon, you might choose to enable both options, or to totally opt out of Roon's genre assignments and do it yourself.

 For more in-depth information on managing genres in Roon, see here.